gregjacobs/Angular-Architecture/architecture/services.md

      *
      * @param {Number} heroId The ID of the hero to load.
      * @return {Promise} A promise which is resolved with a {@link Hero} object
-     *   if found, or `null` if not.
-The promise is rejected if an error occurs.
+     *   when successful, or is rejected if an error occurs.
      */
     function loadHero( heroId ) {
         return $http( { url: '/path/to/hero/' + heroId } ).then(